AI-Collaboratory/Scribe/doc/README.md

 ```
 Once the JSON file is exported, download it to your local PC using the `scp` command.

+If this `rake` command doesn't work or you face errors, see [this document](https://github.com/UMD-DCIC/Scribe/blob/master/doc/export_data.md).

 ## Original Scribe Manual (Developer's)
 [https://github.com/zooniverse/scribeAPI/wiki](https://github.com/zooniverse/scribeAPI/wiki)